5 Reasons Why Evaluation Matters to Your Project

 During the planning phase, the evaluation focuses on understanding how to optimally design the project to best meet its goals.
-During the implementation phase, the evaluation seeks to understand how the initiative is taking shape, where there is early progress and how to maximize the ongoing success of the project.
-At the close of a project, the evaluation assesses the extent to which project aims were met and identifies circumstances that led to both high and low levels of success.
-Evaluation also probes throughout for important unintended consequences of the work (e.g., a program designed to promote child car seat usage also motivates parents to use safety belts for themselves.)
+During the implementation phase, the evaluation seeks to understand how the initiative is taking shape, where there is early progress, and how to maximize the ongoing success of the project.
+At the close of a project, the evaluation assesses the extent to which project aims were met and identifies circumstances that led to high and low success levels.
+The evaluation also probes throughout for important unintended consequences of the work (e.g., a program designed to promote child car seat usage also motivates parents to use safety belts for themselves.)
 All of this together helps to tell the full project story.

 Evaluation can take many shapes.
-For example, evaluators may collect primary data from a variety of stakeholders via written survey, individual interviews and/or focus group discussions.
+For example, evaluators may collect primary data from a variety of stakeholders via written surveys, individual interviews, and/or focus group discussions.
 Evaluators sometimes ask for written reflections in the form of a narrative or conduct in-depth case studies with select teams.
-In addition, evaluations often include analysis of secondary data such as written team work, progress of data submission and extent of online activity.
+In addition, evaluations often include analysis of secondary data such as written teamwork, the progress of data submission, and the extent of online activity.
 Evaluations frequently include both quantitative and qualitative data.

-Although a full blown evaluation may be difficult, and external evaluators may not be in your budget, a project team can look for opportunities to weave evaluation into other activities.
-For example, consider adding a question or two onto another survey you may be fielding for a different purpose.
+Although a full-blown evaluation may be complex, and external evaluators may not be in your budget, a project team can look for opportunities to weave evaluation into other activities.
+For example, consider adding a question or two to another survey you may be fielding for a different purpose.
 Or, if you are planning discussions about roles and responsibilities, consider adding a probe about what has worked well and what might work even better.